 - Uncover doubts and confusion about your messaging

 - Find missing product features

 - Improve the usability of your website, app, or chatbot experience

 - Learn about how consumers talk about your product

 - See how buyers compare your brand to others in the competitive set

-- Learn how an organization’s employees evaluate and select vendors
+- Learn how an organisation’s employees evaluate and select vendors

 6 steps to conducting good qualitative research